ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

         device=device,
     )

 The same is true for the target areas.
+We select the desired target areas directly via their indices:

 .. code-block::